nixworks/public/news/2017/09/12/README.md

 ## [2017-09-12](/news/2017/09/12/index.md)

-##### 2016 U.S. presidential election
+##### 2016 U.S. election
 ### [Hillary Clinton releases the book "What Happened", a memoir about her most recent presidential campaign.
 Clinton has implied that she may not run again in 2020. ](/news/2017/09/12/hillary-clinton-releases-the-book-what-happened-a-memoir-about-her-most-recent-presidential-campaign-clinton-has-implied-that-she-may-no.md)
-_Context: United States presidential election, 2020, 2016 U.S. presidential election, memoir, Hillary Clinton, presidential campaign, What Happened_
+_Context: What Happened, United States presidential election, 2020, Hillary Clinton, memoir, presidential campaign, 2016 U.S. election_

-##### Russian interference in the 2016 United States elections
+##### Russian meddling in the 2016 U.S. presidential election
 ### [The United States Department of Justice has requested Moscow-based Russian media channel RT America to register as a foreign lobbying firm in the United States. ](/news/2017/09/12/the-united-states-department-of-justice-has-requested-moscow-based-russian-media-channel-rt-america-to-register-as-a-foreign-lobbying-firm-i.md)
-_Context: United States, RT America, Department of Justice, Russia, foreign lobbying firm, Russian interference in the 2016 United States elections, Moscow_
+_Context: Department of Justice, Russia, Moscow, Russian meddling in the 2016 U.S. presidential election, RT America, foreign lobbying firm, United States_

 ##### Russia-Turkey relations
 ### [President of Turkey Recep Tayyip Erdogan affirms Turkey has paid a deposit on the purchase of Russian S-400 missile systems. ](/news/2017/09/12/president-of-turkey-recep-tayyip-erdoaan-affirms-turkey-has-paid-a-deposit-on-the-purchase-of-russian-s-400-missile-systems.md)